bingxio/little_word_server/README.md

 ### About MongoDB collection

-like this configuration, more MongoDB configuration to see **app.py**
+Each table must have at least one record, like this configuration, more MongoDB configuration to see **app.py**

 ![](https://github.com/Turaiiao/little_word_server/blob/master/20181102224119.png)